Loss of Sight & Eye Injury Solicitors — Scotland

 • Valuing your claim: We calculate compensation based on your pain, lost earnings, care needs and future impact.

-• Negotiation: Our eye injury solicitors negotiate directly with the at-fault party’s insurers on your behalf.
+• Negotiation: Our injury solicitors negotiate directly with the at-fault party’s insurers on your behalf.

 • Settle or court: Most loss of sight claims settle out of court, but if necessary, we’ll represent you in court to secure the best result.

-• Support after settlement: We can connect you with rehabilitation, psychological care or support services funded by your compensation.
+• Support after settlement: Where appropriate, we can connect you with rehabilitation, psychological care or support services funded by your compensation.

 It’s time to speak to a personal injury solicitor today.